Louise of France: Childhood at Fontevraud Abbey

 In September 1744, the sister closest to her in age, Thérèse, died of smallpox.
-Soon afterwards, the King commissioned a painting of the three surviving girls as a surprise for his wife.
-Commenting on the painting, the Queen said that she had "never seen anything so pleasant as [Louise]: her face is touching and very far removed from sadness; [she had] not seen one so singular; [Louise] is touching, gentle, and spiritual".
-While young, she was also haughty, expecting the special treatment due to princesses at court from the nuns.
-According to anecdotes, she semanded that people rise when she entered a room or when she drank, commanding, "Stand, ladies!
-Louise drinks".
-The Abbess, Madame de Soulanges, exclaimed, "Remain seated".
-When a maid did not behave humbly enough in her presence, the young Louise asked, "Am I not the daughter of your king?", to the woman replied, apparently upon the instruction of Madame de Soulanges, "And I, madame, am I not the daughter of your God?"
+In September 1747,' the King commissioned paintings by Jean-Marc Nattier of the three surviving girls as a surprise for his wife.
+Commenting on the painting, the Queen said that she had “never seen anything so pleasant as [Louise]: her face is heart-warming and very far removed from sadness; [she had] not seen one so singular; [Louise] is moving, gentle, and spiritual”.
+As a child, she was also haughty and expected special treatment and courtly etiquette from the nuns.
+According to anecdotes, she demanded that people rise when she entered a room or when she drank, commanding,“Stand, ladies!
+Louise drinks.”
+The Abbess, Madame de Soulanges, responded, “Remain seated!”
+When a maid did not behave humbly enough in her presence, young Louise asked, “Am I not the daughter of your king?”.
+The woman replied, apparently upon the instruction of Madame de Soulanges, “And I, madam, am I not the daughter of your God?”
+Louise and her friends later credited the nuns with curbing her pride and teaching her a humble religious outlook.'

+As a child, Louise was afraid that she was unworthy of God's love, and felt fearful because of her first communion, wondering if she was ready for it.'
+The ceremony nevertheless took place on 21 November 1748, the feast of Candlemas, when she was twelve.'
+Louise went on to cherish the memory of this religious union with God, as she described in her Eucharistic Meditations: “I longed for nothing more than the moment of receiving you [God] there [in the sacrament]”.'

 During her time in Fontevraud, Louise might have had an accident: waiting for her chambermaid in the morning, she climbed on the railings of her bed and fell down.
-Whatever the cause, at some point, she developed a "hump" (as she called it).
+Whatever the cause, at some point, she developed a “hump” (as she called it).
 She perhaps inherited the congenital scoliosis running in the Bourbon family.
 Throughout her childhood, her health was frail.

 In 1748, when Louise, aged eleven, was still in Fontevraud, rumors began to circulate that her father intended her to marry Prince Charles Edward Stuart, pretender to the throne of England.
 Louise then declared, "I do not worry about being good for a husband, I, who desire no other than Jesus Christ".